 th fold (forS_hat

-) or the number of samples used to compute the nuisance estimator for thek
+) or the number of samples used to compute the nuisance estimates for thek

 User-provided estimates of the oracle prediction function using